Black-box optimization on hyper-rectangle using Recursive Modified Pattern Search and application to ROC-based Classification Problem: Comparative study on Benchmark functions

-To compare the performances of RMPS for the case where the solution is at a boundary point, we repeat the above-mentioned simulation study with changed domains.
-In this case, the domains of Ackley’s function, Griewank function, Rastrigin function, Schwefel function, Sphere function and the Sum of square function are taken to be $[0,5]^d$, $[0,10 ]^d$ , $[0,5.12]^d$, $[0, 420.97]^d$, $[0,5.12]^d$ and $[0,5.12]^d$ respectively.
-Note that, in each cases, the true solution is a boundary point.
-In Table \ref{table_high_dim_boundary}, it is noted that in this case also RMPS generally outperforms GA ans SA.
-Using RMPS we get up to 40 folds improvement in computation over GA (in case of 100-dimensional Sum squares function) and 77 folds improvement in computation over SA (in case of 1000-dimensional Sum squares function).\\
+It is interesting to gauge the performances of the blackbox optimization methods when the true solution lies at a boundary point of the restricted domain.
+So we take the domains of Ackley's function, Griewank function, Rastrigin function, Schwefel function, Sphere function and the Sum of square function to be $[0,5]^n$, $[0,10 ]^n$ , $[0,5.12]^n$, $[0, 420.97]^n$, $[0,5.12]^n$ and $[0,5.12]^n$ respectively.
+Note that, in each case, the true solution is a boundary point.
+The results (based on 10 randomly generated starting points, similar to the previous cases) are provided in Table S3 of appendix.
+It is noted that in this case also RMPS generally outperforms GA ans SA.
+Using RMPS we get up to 40 and 77 folds improvement in computation time over GA (in case of 100-dimensional Sum squares function) and over SA (in case of 1000-dimensional Sum squares function) respectively.
+Again, it is noted that the best and the worst solutions obtained by RMPS are quite closer which implies that the results obtained by RMPS are less dependent on the starting points, in general.